Who can apply for an Australia Awards Fellowship?

 Information regarding country specific aid investment plans can be found at the following link:

 Information about Australia’s aid program and country specific aid investment plans.

-The Round 16 Guidelines also provide links to relevant documents.
-If you still require further information, queries regarding country-specific or thematic aid program priorities should be directed to the relevant section of DFAT through the DFAT switchboard +61 2 6261 1111.
+The Round 17 Guidelines also provide links to relevant documents.
+If you need more information about country-specific or thematic aid program priorities you should contact the relevant section of DFAT via the switchboard +61 2 6261 1111.

-Fellowship applications must be submitted online via Smartygrants, accessible only from 1 February 2015.
+Fellowship applications must be submitted online via SmartyGrants.

 What happens if my application is late?

-SmartyGrants will not allow you to work on your application after the closing date and time.
+SmartyGrants will not allow you to work on your application or submit your application after the closing date and time.
 Incomplete or late applications will not be accepted.